 CBT Treatment for Social Anxiety - Sevenoaks, London and UK-wide

-We provide CBT treatment for Social Anxiety from our main clinics in Sevenoaks and London.
-You can also organise Cognitive Behavioural Therapy for Social Anxiety with one of our CBT therapists working from over 180 locations across the UK.
+We provide Cognitive Behavioural Therapy – CBT for Social Anxiety, also known as Social Phobia from our main clinics in Sevenoaks and London.
+You can also get CBT for Social Anxiety with one of our Cognitive Behavioural Therapists working from over 200 locations across the UK.
 CBT is the recommended treatment for Social Anxiety and the research evidence shows that it works.
 CBT for social anxiety can be delivered on a face-to-face basis or online via video link.
 To talk to one of our CBT experts about treatment for Social Anxiety, call +44 1732 808626 or email email@example.com

 What is Social Anxiety?

 Social anxiety affects men and women of all ages and often starts with shyness and social avoidance in childhood or adolescence.
-Social anxiety is a highly debilitating problem affecting up to 10% of the population and is often linked to other psychological problems including Depression, Generalised Anxiety Disorder and Body Dysmorphic Disorder.
+Social anxiety is a highly debilitating problem affecting up to 10% of the population and is often linked to other psychological problems including Generalised Anxiety Disorder, Body Dysmorphic Disorder, Low Self-esteem and Depression.

 The Social Anxiety Cycle

 Social anxiety is normally experienced in three main ways that can form a vicious cycle.
 This involves worrying about the social situation before it happens, becoming highly self-conscious during the social situation and ruminating about the social situation after it is over.
 The following model illustrates how the vicious cycle of social anxiety is maintained:

 The social anxiety cycle can be triggered in the following situations:

 - Being introduced to new people or talking to strangers.

 - Being placed in the spot-light.

 - Being watched or scrutinised whilst performing a task.

 - Eating in public places.

 - Having to walk into a busy room, group meeting or party.

-- Preparing for unfamiliar social encounters, presentations or social events.
+- Preparing for unfamiliar social encounters or large social events.

-- Introducing one’s self in a circle or having to speak publically.
+- Introducing one’s self in a circle or meeting at work.

 - Forming new interpersonal relationships or dating.